innovationmerge/DailyCodeHub2020/README.md

 Day 23 - Python program to Perform Trigonometric operations using numpy

 Day 24 - Python program to Perform comparision operations using numpy

+Day 25 - Linux - Set Date and time in Linux

+Day 26 - Linux - Set timezones in Linux from command line using timedatectl

+Day 27 - Linux - View calender of any date/month/year from command line in Linux using cal

+Day 28 - Python program to create jpg/png image from base64 string

+Day 29 - C++ program to swap two numbers using macros

+Day 30 - C++ program for addition of 2 matrices

+Day 31 - Python program to encode iNNovationMerge using md5 hash

+Day 32 - Python program to select rows from a DataFrame based on column values

+Day 33 - Python program to transpose a dataframe

+Day 34 - Python program to Add a new column to an existing Pandas DataFrame